-Senators Grill Facebook, Twitter, & Google On Fake News: “Your Power S
+Senators Grill Facebook, Twitter & Google On Fake News: “Your Power Scares Me”

 “Are you a media company?”
 Sen. Kennedy asked Google law enforcement and information security director Richard Salgado, who barely uttered that the company was actually a “technology platform” before Kennedy shot back, “That’s what I thought you’d say.”

 It was a crucial question with a predictable answer.
-For years, technology companies have defined themselves as platforms through which data flows—mere conduits and traffickers of information that the tech companies mostly bear no or little responsibility for, beyond (sometimes inconsistently) removing content that violates their self-imposed community standards.
+For years, technology companies have defined themselves as platforms through which data flows–mere conduits and traffickers of information that the tech companies mostly bear no or little responsibility for, beyond (sometimes inconsistently) removing content that violates their self-imposed community standards.
 The content on their platforms, the Valley giants argue, is user-generated, a form of online free expression.

-It’s increasingly apparent that critics are tired of technology companies believing they can have their cake and eat it, too.
+It’s increasingly apparent that critics are tired of technology companies believing they can have their cake and eat it too.
 At a later point in the hearing, Sen. Graham asked Stretch, Salgado, and Twitter general counsel Sean Edgett whether their companies were in the “content business.”
 All said no.

 Is Regulation Inevitable?

-Throughout the hearing, the three representatives of Facebook, Google, and Twitter maintained the position that they–not the goernment–were most fit to self-police their own platforms.
+Throughout the hearing, the three representatives of Facebook, Google, and Twitter maintained the position that they–not the government–were most fit to self-police their platforms.
+(Eric Schmidt, executive chairman of Google’s parent company Alphabet, argued a similar point in a recent interview with Fast Company.)

-When Senator Amy Klobuchar asked whether these companies would support a recently introduced bi-partsian bill that would require them to make more disclosures on political ads, the group demurred, indicating that they were developing more internal procedures on how to address the problem of disinformation, fake news, and extremist content.
+When Senator Amy Klobuchar asked whether these companies would support a newly proposed bipartisan bill that would require them to make more disclosures on political ads, the group demurred, indicating that they were developing more internal procedures on how to address the problem of disinformation, fake news, and extremist content.

 “Just to be clear, there wouldn’t be an outside enforcer with any of your policies, right?”
 Klobuchar pressed.
 When nobody responded, she said again, “Okay, can someone answer?”
 Finally all three affirmed her statement.